 On March 21, 2007, the REIT announced that the Toronto Stock Exchange (TSX) had approved the REIT's application to make a Normal Course Issuer Bid for the repurchase of its Units.
-Pursuant to the bid, the REIT will be entitled to repurchase up to 1,797,914 of its Units (representing approximately 10% of the REIT's public float of outstanding Units as at March 20, 2007) over the twelve-month period commencing on March 23, 2007.
-The Trustees of the REIT have concluded that the ongoing purchase by the REIT of certain of its Units, in accordance with the bid, is a sound investment opportunity for the REIT based on the current market price for its Units and would be in the best interests of the REIT and its Unitholders.
-All purchases will be made through the facilities of the TSX, and the Units purchased under the bid will be cancelled.
+Pursuant to the bid, the REIT was entitled to repurchase up to 1,797,914 of its Units (representing approximately 10% of the REIT's public float of outstanding Units as at March 20, 2007) over the twelve-month period commencing on March 23, 2007.
+The Normal Course Issue Bid expired on March 22, 2008.
+No units were repurchased by the REIT under this Bid.